Connected Hong Kong

 Within a four-hour flight of major Asian cities and a five-hour flight from half the world's population, Hong Kong is an important gateway to the Mainland of China – the world's most populous consumer market and largest manufacturing base.

 Hong Kong is also a major international and regional aviation hub.
-Over 100 airlines operate flight services at Hong Kong International Airport to about 190 destinations worldwide, including more than 40 cities in the Mainland, with around 1 100 daily flights.
+Over 100 airlines operate flight services at Hong Kong International Airport to 220 destinations worldwide, including over 50 cities in the Mainland of China.

-Hong Kong is one of the world's busiest container ports and a premier regional hub port well-served by international shipping lines, with about 330 container liner services per week to about 470 destinations worldwide.
+Hong Kong is one of the world's busiest container ports and a premier regional hub port well-served by international shipping lines, with about 330 container liner services per week connecting to some 470 destinations worldwide.